shambp/QUT-IT-Study-Guide/IFB201/week1_lecture.md

 #### Why This is Bad
 IT Silos are inefficient, expensive and inaccurate, ahving to have multiple apps and databases is a recipe for messy data and high server costs.
 There is little flexibility in this method and means that each system needs to be audited independently.

+### Enterprise Systems Integration
+Unlike silos, an integrated enterprise system is homogoneous.
+Choosing to rather centralise as much as humanly possible to prevent the weaknesses outlined above.

 ### Business Processes vs Functional Areas
 Functional areas are a part of the busuiness processes, an example of this is:

 `input` customer purchasing something < `Functional area` Marketing and sales < `process` Sales order < `Output` Order is generated

+## Types of Enterprise Systems and their Functions

+* Enterprise Resource System (ERP)
+  * ERP is the software infrastructure that links an enterprise's internal applications and supports its external business processes
+  * ERP systems are commercial software packages that integrate business processes, including supply chains, manufacturing, finance etc
+* Supply Chain Management (SCM)
+  * SCM software refers to the software that supports the steps in the supply chain-inventory control, scheduling and transportation
+  * SCM improves deecision making, forecasting, optimizaiton and analysis
+* Collaborative Planning, Forecasting and Replenishment (CPFR)
+  *   CPFR is a set of data driven business processes designed to improve forecasting and the ability to predict and coordinate with supply chain partners
+  * with CPFR, suppliers and retailers collaborate in planning demand to ensure that members of the supply chain will have the right amuont of raw materials and finished goods when they need them
+* Knowledge Management (KM)
+  * Km helps organizations identify, select, organize, disseminate and share information and expertise